Ogasawara Archipelago (Tokyo), Whale watching

 As Paul Watson has been living in France since 2023, French president Emmanuel Macron declared his support to the whales’ protector.
 While Watson is grateful for this official support, environmentalists consider the French leader is only doing a green-washing declaration, basing their criticism on his government’s anti-ecologist actions in the recent years.
 Moreover, the current political turmoils don’t really give him a chance for a real commitment to Paul Watson’s case.

-On October 2, 2024, the Danish Ministry of Justice rejected Paul Watson's request for release and extended his detention for 3 more weeks, until October 23 and, "in order to ensure his presence in connection with the decision on extradition" according to what the police said in statement.
+However, on October 2, 2024, the Danish Ministry of Justice rejected Paul Watson's request for release and extended his detention for 3 more weeks, until October 23 and, "in order to ensure his presence in connection with the decision on extradition" according to what the police said in statement.

-Updated on October 03, 2024 Paul Watson et la vendetta japonaise
+Updated on November 14, 2024 Paul Watson et la vendetta japonaise